ccloli/JSON-CSSP/README.md

 But how can we get the `content`?
 We can create an element whose `ID` attribute is `jsoncssp_callback`, then use `getComputedStyle(document.getElementById('jsoncssp_callback', '::after')).content` to get its content!

-Thought `json-cssp.js` is a bit complex than this, but this is the main idea of `json-cssp.js`.
+Thought `json-cssp.js` is a bit complex than this, this is the main idea of `json-cssp.js`.
 Source code is not so hard, I think you can understand it easily. =w=

 ## How to use